dinhanhthi/dinhanhthi.com/posts/web-dev/2019-03-15-web-dev-tools.md

 1. [appium](http://appium.io/) -- Automation for Apps (used to testing UX on different devices, more exact than Browser Inspector)
 1. [Fontello](https://fontello.com/) -- make an icon as a font (there are also Awesomefont).
 2. [Wayback mahine](https://web.archive.org/) -- an internet archive (to check old/dead websites).
+3. [Happy Hues - Curated colors in context.](https://www.happyhues.co/palettes/17) -- Not sure what colors to use in your designs or where to use them?
+Happy Hues is a color palette inspiration site that acts as a real world example as to how the colors could be used in your design projects.

 ## Frameworks